changzhiai/IANN/docs/source/engine_models.rst

        compute_forces=True
    )

-There are more adjustable parameters for PaiNN, please check the source code :class:`iann.models.painn.PaiNN` for more details (all adjustable parameters are passed as `kwargs.get` in the model class).
+There are more adjustable parameters for PaiNN model to setup the training process, please check the source code :class:`iann.models.painn.PaiNN` for more details (all adjustable parameters are passed as `kwargs.get` in the model class).

 NequIP
 ------